 - Section chairs recommend representatives to RUSA Division committees to the President-Elect, the President-Elect makes the appointment

-- There is a “Reps to” committee for each section so you have volunteers, but no appointments are made from this committee in the system
+- There is a “Reps to” committee for each section that exists as a volunteer pool, but no appointments are conducted from this committee in the appointments system.

 - Representatives serve 2-year terms